Orphaned technology

 Orphaned technology refers to computer technologies that have been abandoned by their original developers.
-As opposed to deprecation, which tends to be a gradual shift away from an older technology to newer technology, orphaned technology is usually abandoned immediately or with no direct replacement.
-Unlike abandonware, orphaned technology refers to both software and hardware and the practices around them.
+The concept is not to be confused with deprecation, a gradual shift to newer technology; orphaned technology is usually abandoned abruptly or without a direct replacement.
+Unlike abandonware, orphaned technology refers to software, hardware, and the practices around them.

-Users of orphaned technologies must often make a choice continuing to use the technology, which may become harder to maintain over time, or switch to other supported technologies, possibly losing capabilities unique to the orphaned technology.
+Users of orphaned technologies must often choose between continuing to use the technology, which may become less maintainable over time, or switch to supported technologies, possibly losing capabilities unique to the orphaned technology.

 Reasoning

 While technology can be abandoned due to an unfavourable design or poor implementation, abandoning a technology can happen for a variety of reasons.
 There are instances where products are phased out of the market because they are no longer viable as business ventures, such as certain medical technologies.

 Some orphaned technologies do not suffer complete abandonment or obsolescence.
-For instance, there is the case of IBM's Silicon Germanium (SiGe) technology, which is a program that produced an in situ doped alloy as a replacement for the conventional implantation step in silicon semiconductor bipolar process.
-The technology was previously orphaned but was continued again by a small team at IBM so that it emerged as a leading product in the high-volume communications marketplace.
+For instance, IBM's Silicon Germanium (SiGe) program produced an in situ doped alloy to replace the implantation step of the silicon semiconductor bipolar process.
+The technology was orphaned but was reused by a small team at IBM, becoming a leading product in high-volume communications.

-Technologies orphaned due to failure on the part of their startup developers can be picked up by another investor.
-One example is Wink, an IoT technology orphaned when its parent company Quirky filed for bankruptcy.
-The platform, however, continued after it was purchased by another company, Flex.
+Technologies orphaned due to their developers' failure can be adopted by new investors.
+One example is Wink, an IoT platform orphaned when its parent company Quirky filed for bankruptcy.
+However, the platform continued after its purchase by Flex.